hashchange/backbone.marionette.export/README.md

 Backbone.Marionette.Export is a plugin for [Backbone][], and specifically targeted at [Marionette][].
 It makes the methods of models and collections available to templates.

+The name of the plugin has turned out to be a bit of a misnomer, though.
+Backbone.Marionette.Export does not depend on Marionette and [works great without it][use-with-plain-backbone].
+In fact, Backbone.Marionette.Export is [just as useful][use-case] in projects based on plain Backbone.

 ## Setup

 Include backbone.marionette.export.js after Backbone and Marionette (if you use Marionette).
 The stable version of Backbone.Marionette.Export is available in the `dist` directory, including an AMD build.
 If you use Bower, fetch the files with `bower install backbone.marionette.export`.